Cloud-PG/interLink/Readmev2.md

 Note: I will soon update the quick start section to only use docker images / k8s deployments

 ## :hammer: Building from sources
 It is possible you need to perform some adjustments or any modification to the source code and you want to rebuild it.
-You can both binaries, Docker images and even customize your own Kubernetes deployment.
+You can build both binaries, Docker images and even customize your own Kubernetes deployment.
 ### :hash: Binaries
 Building standalone binaries is way easier and all you need is a simple
  ```bash